-While the manual cutting of long vegetation has most certainly effectively created a firebreak on the edges of the hill from a structural perspective for fauna and biodiversity it would be important to try and see if we could introduce diversity of structure to the sward as an outcome of the process whereby some long leggy areas, low areas and intermediate heights are created in the heather.
+As reported in 2020 the manual cutting of long vegetation has created a firebreak on the edges of the hill and along the central access track opening it up for sheep.
+It is recommended that from a structural perspective for fauna and biodiversity it would be important to try and see if we could introduce diversity of structure to the sward as an outcome of the process whereby some long leggy areas, low areas and intermediate heights are created in the heather.